ietf-wg-acme/acme/draft-ietf-acme-acme.md

                                     <-------             Certificate
 ~~~~~~~~~~

-To revoke a certificate, the client simply sends a revocation request indicating
+To revoke a certificate, the client sends a signed revocation request indicating
-the certificate to be revoked, signed with an authorized key pair.
-The server
+the certificate to be revoked:
-indicates whether the request has succeeded.

 ~~~~~~~~~~
       Client                                                 Server